syncfusion-content/javascript-docs/js/Diagram/Interaction.md

 * Selector is surrounded by eight thumbs.
 When dragging these thumbs, selected items can be resized smaller or larger.

-* When one corner of the selector is dragged, opposite corner will be in static position.
+* When one corner of the selector is dragged, opposite corner is in a static position.

-* While resizing, the objects will be snapped towards the nearest objects to make better alignments.
-For better alignments, refer [Snapping](/js/Diagram/Gridlines "Snapping").
+* While resizing, the objects are snapped towards the nearest objects to make better alignments.
+For better alignments, refer to [Snapping](/js/Diagram/Gridlines "Snapping").

 {% include image.html url="/js/Diagram/Interaction_images/Interaction_img4.png" %}

 ## Rotate

-* A rotate handler will be placed above the selector.
-Clicking and dragging the handler in a circular direction leads to rotate the node.
+* A rotate handler is placed above the selector.
+Clicking and dragging the handler in a circular direction lead to rotate the node.

-* The node will be rotated with reference to the static pivot point.
+* The node is rotated with reference to the static pivot point.

-* Pivot thumb (thumb at the middle of the node) will appear while rotating the node to represent the static point.
+* Pivot thumb (thumb at the middle of the node) appears while rotating the node to represent the static point.

-* For more information about pivot, refer [Pivot](/js/Diagram/Node "Pivot").
+* For more information about pivot, refer to [Pivot](/js/Diagram/Node "Pivot").

 {% include image.html url="/js/Diagram/Interaction_images/Interaction_img5.png" %}